Learn About Investing in Park City, Utah, Real Estate

 Do Park City Investment Properties Cash Flow?

-The truth is, rental properties in Park City, Utah, tend to be cash flow neutral when you pay cash.
-I generally tell people that if there is no financing for a nightly rental property, you typically cover the expenses at the end of the year.
 Unfortunately, with the current demand for real estate in Park City, it feels as though the rental market hasn't kept up with property values.
 Yes, rental rates are increasing, but they are often a lagging indicator because rentals may have been booked twelve months ago.
 In the past, most investors have used projections balanced with historical numbers to develop their cash flow projections.

 In a previous comment on this blog, Ron asked, "When you say "cover all bills" does that include the mortgage?"
 To answer the question, the break-even does not include the cost of covering the mortgage.
 Recently, a client asked me to research rental numbers on several properties, and we could not find a property to cover the cost of a mortgage with 20% down.
 In addition, unless you know your mortgage rate, we won't be able to calculate the mortgage cost.